ccarmona02/finalprojC--movieclub/README.md

 # finalproj-movieclub
 final project c++
 Developed an application that manages the functionality of a movie club.
-Deals with different classes to store data and with time to check for availability.
+Deals with different classes to store data,  with time to check for availability and several more things.
 The final application is uploaded in a an .exe file.